Side-by-side comparison of a foundation jack vs a house support jack.

 Once your foundation support system is in place, a little proactive care goes a long way in protecting your investment and your home.
 Think of it like any other major component of your house; regular check-ins are essential to ensure everything is working as it should.
 Staying on top of maintenance helps you catch small issues before they become big, expensive problems, giving you lasting peace of mind.

-Your Regular Inspection Checklist
+Your Simple Inspection Checklist

 A few times a year, take a flashlight and look at your support jacks.
 You don’t need to be an expert to spot potential trouble.
 Check for any signs of rust or corrosion on the steel posts, as jacks can deteriorate over time if they aren’t protected from moisture.
 Make sure the area around the base of each jack is dry and clear of debris.
 Also, look at the beams the jacks are supporting.
 Do you see any new cracks, splintering, or signs of moisture?
 A quick, regular inspection is one of the best ways to ensure your home’s crawl space repair continues to provide stable support.